lyahorskiy/cofeeplanet-site/README.md

 Running the Project
 To run the project, you need to follow these steps:

-Clone the repository using the command git clone https://github.com/lyahorskiy/cofeeplanet-site.git Navigate to the project directory using the command cd coffeeplanet.
+1. Clone the repository using the command git clone "https://github.com/lyahorskiy/cofeeplanet-site.git"
+2. Navigate to the project directory using the command "cd coffeeplanet".
-Install dependencies using the command npm install.
+3. Install dependencies using the command "npm install".
-Start the project using the command npm start.
+4. Start the project using the command "npm start".

 Tools Used
 Gulp
 Gulp is a tool for automating tasks in web development.
 In the Coffeeplanet project, Gulp is used for compiling SCSS files, optimizing images, concatenating and minifying JavaScript files, and more.